-A precondition as defined in SIP WG, is a set of constraints about the session which are introduced during the session initiation.
+A precondition is a set of constraints about the session, which are introduced during the session initiation.
 The recipient of the session generates an answer, but does not alert the user or otherwise proceed with session establishment until the preconditions are met.
 This can be known through a local event (such as a confirmation of a resource reservation), or through a new set of constraints sent by the caller.